PyGreSQL/PyGreSQL/docs/contents/postgres/func.rst

     ...
 'None'::varchar(16) AS dept
     ...     $$ LANGUAGE SQL""")

-You can then project a column out of resulting the tuple by using the "function notation" for projection columns (i.e. ``bar(foo)`` is equivalent to ``foo.bar``).
+You can then extract a column out of the resulting tuple by using the "function notation" for projection columns (i.e. ``bar(foo)`` is equivalent to ``foo.bar``).
 Note that ``new_emp().name`` isn't supported::